CtrlK

 Actionability

-Despite mentioning specific libraries, there is zero executable code — no Python snippets, no example commands, no concrete Suricata rule templates.
-Steps are vague descriptions ('Extract HTTP GET/POST block configurations') rather than concrete instructions with code.
+Despite mentioning specific libraries, there is zero executable code — no Python snippets, no example commands, no concrete API usage.
+Steps are vague descriptions ('Extract HTTP GET/POST block configurations') rather than actionable instructions with actual code showing how to do it.

 1 / 3